NixOS/moderation/moderation-log.md

+nixos.asia, zephyrs were suspended on Discourse for being sockpuppet accounts

 RGBCube hab been permanently banned from official spaces for harassment

 Butttars has been suspended for 1 week on Discourse for a display of inappropriate behavior